mparno/fenics-web/source/documentation/tutorial/nonlinear.rst

 A Newton Method at the PDE Level
 --------------------------------

+.. index:: Newton's method (PDE level)

 Although Newton's method in PDE problems is normally formulated at the linear algebra level, i.e., as a solution method for systems of nonlinear algebraic equations, we can also formulate the method at the PDE level.
 This approach yields a linearization of the PDEs before they are discretized.
-FEniCS users will probably find this technique simpler to apply than the more standard method of the section :ref:`tut:nonlinear:Newton:algebraic`.
+FEniCS users will probably find this technique simpler to apply than the more standard method in the section :ref:`tut:nonlinear:Newton:algebraic`.

 Given an approximation to the solution field, :math:`u^k`, we seek a perturbation :math:`\delta u` so that

 .. math::

         u^{k+1} = u^k + \delta u

 fulfills the nonlinear PDE.
 However, the problem for :math:`\delta u` is still nonlinear and nothing is